Research

 Education Officer, Rebecca Boulert

-The 2023 survey had around 8,000 responses, a summary of which can be found HERE and the organisers of the follow up research, all members of the National Equine Welfare Committee (NEWC) hope that a similar number will participate this year.
+The 2023 survey had around 8,000 responses, and the organisers of the follow up research, all members of the National Equine Welfare Committee (NEWC) hope that a similar number will participate this year.
 The survey was developed by World Horse Welfare with support from NEWC partner organisations Redwings, Blue Cross, The British Horse Society, Bransby Horses and Oak Tree Animals Charity.
+A summary of the survey responses is available.

 A tailored version of the survey targeting charities and other equestrian rescue centres will run concurrently to find out how the continuing cost of living crisis is affecting these types of organisations.
 Those involved will be contacted directly by NEWC and asked to take part.